jansonsaj/we-sell-houses-frontend/README.md

-# We Sell Houses - jansonsa 304CEM coursework (frontend)
+# We Sell Houses (Frontend)

 We Sell Houses is a Single Page Application (SPA) created with React.
 It allows users (estate agents) to list houses for sale to the general public.
+Used together with [we-sell-houses-backend](https://github.com/jansonsaj/we-sell-houses-backend)

 ## Initial setup